cdapio/cdap/docs/loom-docs/source/guide/admin/index.rst

     :figclass: align-center

 The compatibility tab provides additional configurations that a user can optionally customize for their needs.
-Through this screen, the adminstrator can add options for hardware type, imagine type and services.
+Through this screen, the administrator can add options for hardware type, imagine type and services.
 These can all be added through selecting an element from the drop down menu and clicking the button next to the box to add it.
 To remove an option, press the '-' next to the option you want removed.

 .. figure:: catalog-screenshot-4.png
     :align: center